 By the time police arrived, the suspect had fled the area.
 He returned at around 10 a.m. after police had departed the scene, this time armed with a fire accelerant.
 He broke out a window and began dumping the accelerant into the home, then climbed inside and continued to pour it throughout the residence before setting it alight.

 “Basically, he came back to the scene, broke a window up front and poured an accelerant into the window and lit it on fire,” said Detective Young.

-The suspect then grabbed a piece of the broken glass from the window he’d broken and chased the woman out of the home into the backyard where he caught up to her and began stabbing her repeatedly.
+The suspect then grabbed a piece of the shattered glass from the window he’d smashed and chased the woman out of the home into the backyard where he caught up to her and began stabbing her repeatedly.